rhowell42/DECAF/README.md

 Some data events from run 7418 are available for you to check out here: `/icarus/app/users/rhowell/SRHits/test.flat.caf.root`

+N.B.
+You may need to run the bash command `stty sane` after closing the GUI window.
+There's a bug with ROOT applications closing that sometimes you won't see typing or updates on the command line.
+This will fix that.

 ## How to Use
 ### Base Use
 1. On an ICARUS gpvm, go to your working area and clone this repository `git clone https://github.com/rhowell42/CAFDisplay.git`